callstackincubator/react-native-fast-io/README.md

 In the future, we would like to add benchmarks for CPU and memory usage, since that's where FastWS should shine.
 Your contributions are welcome!

+## Made with ❤️ at Callstack

+React Native FastWS is an open source project and will always remain free to use.
+If you think it's cool, please star it 🌟.
+[Callstack](https://callstack.com) is a group of React and React Native geeks, contact us at [hello@callstack.com](mailto:hello@callstack.com) if you need any help with these or just want to say hi!

+Like the project? ⚛️ [Join the team](https://callstack.com/careers/?utm_campaign=Senior_RN&utm_source=github&utm_medium=readme) who does amazing stuff for clients and drives React Native Open Source! 🔥